ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 In this model, the Origin, Attester, and Issuer are all operated by different entities, as shown in the figure below.
-As with the joint Origin and Issuer model, the Issuer accepts token requests that come from trusted Attesters, and the details of that trust establishment depend on the issuance protocol.
+As with the joint Origin and Issuer model, the Issuer accepts token requests that come from trusted Attesters, and the details of that trust establishment depend on the issuance protocol and relationship between Attester and Issuer.

 ~~~
                                                    +-----------+